List of minor party and independent MPs elected in the United Kingdom

-This is a list of members of the United Kingdom House of Commons who were elected as an independent or as a member of a minor political party.
+This is a list of members of the House of Commons of the United Kingdom who were elected as independents or as a member of a minor political party.

-Excluded are the Speaker, who traditionally stands for re-election without party affiliation, and MPs who were elected from a major party but then defected during a parliamentary term.
+Excluded are the speaker, who traditionally stands for re-election without party affiliation, and MPs who were elected representing a major party but then defected or had the whip removed during a parliamentary term.

 Great Britain

 In Great Britain, the major parties are considered to be the Conservative and Unionist Party, the Labour Party, the Liberal Democrats and its forerunners, the Liberal Unionist Party, the various National Liberal parties, National Labour, the Scottish National Party and Plaid Cymru.

-Minor party and independent MPs have been rare in recent times: there have been only 13 different persons elected as such in Great Britain since 1950.
+Minor party and independent MPs have been rare in recent times: there were only 13 people elected as such in Great Britain between 1950 and 2023.
+However, there was a surge at the general election in 2024, with 5 Reform MPs, 4 Green MPs, and 5 independent candidates elected in constituencies with large Muslim populations, where there was opposition to the Labour Party due to their stance on the Gaza war.